Protect your data from hackers

 Install a VPN

 A router is identifiable because of the public IP address associated with it.
 These are unique to each unit, so hackers know it's you once they’ve discovered your identity.
 To help mask these and become anonymous, you can download a VPN.
-Norton Secure VPN uses encryption to hide your IP address as well as your online activity connected to it.
+Norton VPN uses encryption to hide your IP address as well as your online activity connected to it.

 Avoid suspicious links and attachments